-completion of his deployment to Korea, Copeland also closed out his three-year term of active services.
-He returned to Wapakoneta and sought civilian employment.
-Initially, he worked at several factory jobs in the area, but in 1989 he took on a role as a security guard.
-He transferred to the Army Reserve and began military service with the 342nd Military Police
+in 1989 he took on a role as a security guard.
+He transferred to the Army Reserve and began military service with the 342nd Military Police worked at several factory jobs in the area, but

 Company (Escort Guard), Detachment 1, Dayton Ohio.